 Thanks for visiting my personal website!

-I am currently a Postdoctoral Research Fellow in the Division of Clinical and Computational Neuroscience at the Krembil Research Institute (formerly Toronto Western Research Institute), part of the University Hospital Network and affiliated with the University of Toronto.
+I am currently a Postdoctoral Research Fellow in the Division of Clinical and Computational Neuroscience at the Krembil Brain Institute (formerly Toronto Western Research Institute), part of the University Hospital Network and affiliated with the University of Toronto.

 As a Computational Neuroscientist, I work to apply my mathematical expertise to the study of neuroscience.
 My current research aims to apply computational techniques to the study of epilepsy and seizure initiation at micro-, meso-, and macro- scales.
-Check out the video on the left for an "elevator pitch" summary of my work!
+Check out the video on the left for an "elevator pitch" summary of my early work!

 Here you'll find links to my publications along with other details about me, including an up-to-date CV.
 You can learn more about the work of the labs of my co-supervisors, Dr. Frances Skinner, Dr. Taufik Valiante, and Dr. Jeremie Lefebvre, at their respective websites.
 If you are interested in learning more about my research, contact me via e-mail or on LinkedIn!